B0lg0r0v/citrix-netscaler-forensics/README.md

-# Citrix ADC Forensics
+# Citrix Netscaler Forensics
-This repository provides a comprehensive list of commands & artifacts to search for while performing a forensic investigation on Citrix ADC appliances.
+This repository provides a comprehensive list of commands & artifacts to search for while performing a forensic investigation on Citrix Netscaler appliances.
 Contributions are welcome.<br>

 # Table Of Contents
 - [Automated Script](#automated-script)